Erythema multiforme is usually caused by a reaction to an infection, usually herpes simplex virus.

 Doctors diagnose erythema multiforme by its characteristic appearance.
 However, Stevens-Johnson syndrome may at first look very similar to erythema multiforme, so doctors monitor the person carefully until the diagnosis is clear.

 Erythema multiforme resolves on its own, so treatment is usually not necessary.
 However, treatment of any underlying infection is helpful.
-If itching is bothersome, standard itching treatments, such as anesthetics and corticosteroids applied to the skin, may be helpful.
+If itching is bothersome, standard itching treatments, such as anesthetics and corticosteroids applied to the skin and antihistamines taken by mouth, may be helpful.

-If painful mouth blisters make eating difficult, a topical anesthetic (an anesthetic applied to the skin), such as lidocaine, may be applied.
+If painful mouth blisters make eating difficult, an anesthetic (numbing) liquid, such as lidocaine, may be applied to the inside of the mouth.
 If people are still not able to eat or drink well, nutrition and fluids are given intravenously.

 People with frequent recurrences, especially when the doctor suspects herpesvirus may be the cause, may benefit from an antiviral drug (such as acyclovir, famciclovir, or valacyclovir) given at the first sign of an outbreak.